dcousin3/superb/cran-comments.md

 * Ubuntu 16.04.6 LTS R release (travis-ci.org)

 ## R CMD check results

-There were no ERRORs, no WARNINGs and no NOTEs.
+* There were no ERRORs and no WARNINGs.

+* There was 1 NOTE from Travis-CI: Doc folder exceeds 1 Mb: as this package is about creating plots, it is difficult to generate documentations with less than 1 Mb (that would represents only 4 to 5 examples).

+* There was 1 NOTE from win-builder about the maintainer and one false-alarm NOTE about a possibly mispelled word 'Calderini'.

 ## Downstream dependencies

-All packages that I could install passed.
+* All packages that I could install passed.